vkhalighi/math/index.md

 ---
+title: "Welcome to Elements of Mathematics"
 layout: single
 math: true
 author_profile: true
 ---
-Welcome to Elements of Mathematics!
-I try to learn the core areas of modern mathematics exhaustively; then I try to digest that knowledge by posting here.
+I try to learn the core areas of modern mathematics exhaustively; then I
+try to digest that knowledge by posting here.

 Elements of Mathematics is also available under the alternative domain [https://maths.ac.nz](https://maths.ac.nz).
 There is no comment section